Create a Website Account - Manage notification subscriptions, save form progress and more.

 A majority of the counselors are college and high school students.
 We require that our counselors be at least 16 years old.

-Apart from the Township Recreation Director, day-to-day activities are supervised by a camp director, camp supervisors, and the aquatics supervisor.
+Day-to-day activities are supervised by camp supervisors, and the aquatics supervisor.

 The park is located at 16652 Buffalo Grove Road.
 Our pool is also located at that site.